An Outdoor Guide to Moab, Utah

 The Lazy Lizard is a hostel selection that offers shower and laundry, too.

 If you need a shower and laundry after camping, the previously mentioned Lazy Lizard Hostel offers these services.
-Coin-op laundries exist in town, and the Moab Aquatic and Fitness Center offers showers, too.
+Showers available in other places, too.
+Coin-op laundries exist in town, and the Moab Aquatic and Fitness Center offers showers and a place to swim.

 Restaurants and Cafes

 I do not go out to eat much, but as you can imagine in a tourist town, there are quite a few restaurants, coffee shops, and lunch spots.

 But there are some places where I’ve been since I’ve called Moab home.

 The Moab Brewery is a safe “pub grub” bet that is family-friendly.
 If you want something a little nicer, but on the casual side, Peace Tree makes a lot of fresh food for breakfast, lunch, and dinner with much variety.
 For lunch or breakfast, the cafeteria-style Gilberto’s

 Want breakfast?
 The Jailhouse Cafe is popular.

 Finally, the Love Muffin Cafe is a perennial favorite for lunch and breakfast.
 Great lunch sandwiches with fresh bread made on site!
 They supplied the lunches for some trail work and I found the sandwiches to be delicious.